7 Day Guitar Practice Routine #3 - Arpeggios

 guitar arpeggios

 I’ve always liked this one across 6 strings.
-Very Eric Johnson-ish.
-Don’t forget to alternate pick!
+It reminds me of some bluesy and jazzy guitarists, most notably, Eric Johnson.
+Also, don’t forget to alternate pick!

 For the VII of every key you’ll use the minor7b5 arpeggio on the (B) note.
-Sometimes referred to as 1/2 diminished, this arpeggio really exploits that dark diminished/Locrian sound.
+The m7b5 is also referred to as 1/2 diminished.
+In addition, this arpeggio really exploits that dark diminished/Locrian sound.

 You can also use them for a more focused sound.
 For example, playing an Am7 arpeggio over a Dm7 chords gives you a D minor 11th sound.
 Jazzy right?